White Gull Inn Blog

 From the White Gull to the Grammys

-Thursday, February 7, 2013 - Special Consensus, pictured here at the White Gull last April, will not be in Fish Creek or anywhere close on Sunday night.
+Thursday, February 7, 2013 - One of our favorite bands the Special Consensus will not be in Fish Creek or anywhere close on Sunday night.
 They will be at the Staples Center in LA at the Grammys!
 The bluegrass group founded by our good friend Greg Cahill (far right) in 1975 has been nominated for best bluegrass album of the year.

 "There’s a line in the title track of the latest Special Consensus album, Scratch Gravel Road, posts Robert Kimmel in CMT's The Edge, "where the singer describes coming from a place where a 'man can live his life away and never see the sun.'
 No doubt a familiar spot for most who dedicate their lives to making music, toiling away in obscurity and going unheard.

 "The lyric is perhaps just as befitting of the Special Consensus story.
 Founded in Chicago 37 years ago and touring almost as long, they’ve delivered 16 albums with 41 different members yet remained largely unknown outside the bluegrass world.
 Finally, this year they received their first Grammy nomination in the category of best bluegrass album."

 Largely unknown outside of the bluegrass world perhaps, but not in Door County, where the Special Consensus has performed twice to appreciative audiences in the White Gull's winter concert series and several times in the Fish Creek summer Concerts in the Parks.
 Those of us lucky enough to be at last April's concert at the inn were treated to live renditions of the songs from Scratch Gravel Road shortly after the album was released.
 Best of luck to Greg, Rick Faris, David Thomas and Dustin Benson.